pantheon-systems/documentation/source/content/guides/platform-considerations/05-media-email-support.md

 ---
 title: Platform Considerations
 subtitle: Media and Email
-description: Learn more about Pantheon platform media and email support.
+description: Learn more about media and email support on the Pantheon platform.
 categories: [platform]
 tags: [files, libraries, security, webops]
 contributors: [whitneymeredith]